What Are Asthma Flare-Ups?

-- Make sure you or your child always carries an inhaler and spacer.
+- Make sure your child always has quick-relief medicine and the spacer available.

 - Teach your child how to avoid asthma triggers.

-- Make sure your child takes the long-term control medicine (also called controller or maintenance medicine) as the doctor directed.
-Even if your child is feeling better, it's important not to skip it.
+- Make sure your child takes the long-term control medicine (also called controller medicine or maintenance medicine) as the doctor directed.
+Even when your child feels well, it's important not to skip it.